tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 #### Installation on Arch Linux ####

-The Arch Linux Package in the AUR is maintained by Mark Wimpress (@flexiondotorg).
+The Arch Linux Package in the AUR is maintained by Martin Wimpress (@flexiondotorg).
 The package is named `btsync-gui` and can be installed from the AUR using your favourite package manager. e.g.: if you are using [yaourt](https://wiki.archlinux.org/index.php/yaourt):